AnthonyKim89/react-ui/docs/APPS.md

 `AppContainer`s in turn are laid out in a `AppGrid` component, which handles the visual positioning of apps on the screen, and the repositioning and resizing of apps.

 Both `AppContainer` and `AppGrid` are presentational components that don't connect to the Redux store directly.
 Instead everything is given to them as input props.
-The connection to Redux happens one layer above, in a `Dashboard` or `WellPage` component.
+The connection to Redux happens one layer above, in a `Dashboard` or `AssetPage` component.
 These components act as the "smart components" that connect apps and grids to Redux.

 * `Dashboard`
   * `AppGrid`